 - Corneal endothelium: a simple squamous monolayer of cells which regulate fluid and solute transport.
 These cells do not regenerate but instead stretch to compensate for dead cells.

 Anterior corneal epithelium, Bowman's membrane, Corneal stroma, Descemet's membrane, Endothelium.

-Symptoms in corneal problems
+Symptoms of corneal problems

-- Photophobia - this frequently accompanies pain.
+- Photophobia: frequently accompanies pain.

-- Red eye - this frequently accompanies the above symptoms.
+- Red eye: this frequently accompanies the above symptoms.